xet7/TSC/smc/docs/scripting/level_player.md

 Events
 ------

+Downgrade
+: Whenever Maryo gets hit (but not killed), this event is triggered.
+  The event handler gets passed Maryo’s current downgrade count (which is always 1) and Maryo’s maximum downgrade count (which is always 2).
+As you can see, the arguments passed are not really useful and are just there for symmetry with some enemies’ _Downgrade_ event handlers.

 Jump
 : This event is issued when the Maryo does a valid jump, i.e. the player presses the _Jump_ key and Maryo is currently in a state that